By Raewyn Dalziel

 Celebrating the campaigns of our predecessors is one way we honour their work, which was not only on their own behalf, but for future generations.
 Celebrating this particular campaign reminds us of the historical moments when New Zealand has been at the forefront of world-leading reform.
 We need to treasure such moments.

 Raewyn Dalziel is an Emeritus Professor of History at the University of Auckland.
+She is an expert in New Zealand cultural history.

 This article was originally published in the September 2013 edition of UniNews but features in a special suffrage edition this month click here.